apna-college/Delta-Projects/README.md

  "=" button to evaluate the entered expression and display the result.

- 'C': Implement a "C" button to clear the current input or calculation, and a backspace    button to delete the last digit.
+  "C" button to clear the current input or calculation, and a backspace button to delete the last digit.